Babushka: Echoes of Immortality (Book 1) - Prologue - Marzanna

 With a forceful shove, she threw the boardroom doors wide open.

-Around the long, oaken boardroom table, the hostages sat in a tight cluster, fear etched into their faces.
-Some were slumped in the high-backed chairs, too shocked to move, while others huddled together on the floor, as if proximity might offer some protection from what they’d already endured.
+Around the long, oaken boardroom table, hostages sat in a tight cluster.
+Some were slumped in the high-backed chairs, their gazes vacant, while others remained curled together on the floor.

 “Tatyana Romanova,” Klara whispered, her gaze anchored on the formidable figure who had risen from her seat at the head of the table.